 Our Simple Room at Disney's Sequoia Lodge

 Our room was ready when we arrived, which was unexpected but nice.
-We actually weren't very impressed with the rooms at Wilderness Lodge when we stayed there, and we found Sequoia Lodge's rooms to be slightly worse.
+The rooms was pretty boring.
 Our view was awful (that's just what we booked), but we spent almost no time in the room when we weren't sleeping, so we honestly didn't care much about the details.

 The TV had a Disneyland Paris channel and various foreign-language Disney channels.
 Outlets were sparse but not totally lacking.
 The beds were comfortable.

 We're always a little torn on Disney Hotel rooms.
 When you look at hotels like Tokyo Disneyland Hotel and Tokyo DisneySea Hotel MiraCosta, you really see what Disney is capable of.
 But then there are bland disappointments like Disney's Sequoia Lodge.
 You can't be too tough, though, because you're not there for the hotel room.

 After checking in, we walked over to Disneyland Park.
 The walk was about 15 minutes, including a security check between the hotel and Disney Village.
 Keep these in mind when trying to get to the very start of Extra Magic Hours if following our one-day Disneyland Paris itinerary!
 There was a Starbucks in Disney Village, with relatively short lines when we went in the morning and afternoon.